matiascalvar/challenge/README.md

 ## Requirements

-In order to execute this proyect you wil need:
+In order to execute this proyect you will need:
 ```bash
 ---> Node v14.17.6
 ---> npm v8.5.0